Mekéns language: Valency change

-The comitative-causative increases valency and is formed by the addition of the prefix “-ese”.
+The comitative-causative increases valency and is formed by the addition of the prefix "-ese".
 This increases verb valency through the transformation of intransitive verb stems into transitive verb stems.
 It differs from the simple causative, because the causer not only causes the causee to perform the action stated by the predicate, but the causer also performs this action at the same time as the causee.
 For example, a person bringing an object to a specific location not only causes the object to arrive someplace, that person (the causer) arrives too.
-Important to note is that the causative comitative morpheme is different from the simple comitative; the former being a derivational affix applied to verb stems and the latter a postpositional clitic taking a noun phrase as its object (Galucio: 2001, 99).
-In Example 3 A, the morpheme “-ese” is added to the verb, inducing the comitative causative form.
+Important to note is that the causative comitative morpheme is different from the simple comitative; the former being a derivational affix applied to verb stems and the latter a postpositional clitic taking a noun phrase as its object.
+In Example 3 A, the morpheme "-ese" is added to the verb, inducing the comitative causative form.

 The transitivizer in Mekéns increases valency.
-It works by applying the suffix “-ka” to adjective and uninflectible verb stems, creating transitive verb stems.
-Moving from Example 4A to 4B, “-ka” is added to an adjective stem “perop” (beans).
+It works by applying the suffix "-ka" to adjective and uninflectible verb stems, creating transitive verb stems.
+Moving from Example 4A to 4B, "-ka" is added to an adjective stem "perop" (beans).
 When the object and/or subject is unspecified or implicitly known in a sentence, uninflectible verbs are normally employed.

-The second transitivizer suffix, “-kwa”, is similar to “-ka”, in that it creates transitive verb stems from adjective and uninflectible verb stems (Galucio, 2001, 101).
+The second transitivizer suffix, "-kwa", is similar to "-ka", in that it creates transitive verb stems from adjective and uninflectible verb stems.
 However, it may also create transitive verb stems from nouns.
-Moving from Example 4C to 4D, the noun “pan” described by the adjective “black” is augmented by the addition of “-kwa”.
-This allows for both the implicitly stated subject “he/she” and the object “me” to be introduced.
+Moving from Example 4C to 4D, the noun "pan" described by the adjective "black" is augmented by the addition of "-kwa".
+This allows for both the implicitly stated subject "he/she" and the object "me" to be introduced.

-Valency decrease in Mekéns is achieved by use of the intransitivizer, and is formed by applying the intransitivizer prefix “e-“ to transitive verb forms, thus creating intransitive verb stems.
+Valency decrease in Mekéns is achieved by use of the intransitivizer, and is formed by applying the intransitivizer prefix "e-" to transitive verb forms, thus creating intransitive verb stems.
 The addition of this prefix to the transitive verb also creates morphological causativization.
-In Example 5A, the noun “banana” is described by the adjective “ripe”.
-In 5B, the instransitivizer “e-“ is subsequently applied, introducing causation to the sentence, in an intransitive construction.
-There is only one argument in the sentence, (bananas), which is the causee, since it is receiving the action of the verb “ripe”.
+In Example 5A, the noun "banana" is described by the adjective "ripe".
+In 5B, the instransitivizer "e-" is subsequently applied, introducing causation to the sentence, in an intransitive construction.
+There is only one argument in the sentence, (bananas), which is the causee, since it is receiving the action of the verb "ripe".